Someone just gave their Google Home Mini a headphone jack (kind of)

 The end result is a Google Home Mini you can plug into a set of externally amplified speakers, so your Mini can be a Max if you've got big stereo to plug it into.

-Ok, so it's not quite a headphone jack.
+Ok, so it's not quite a headphone jack and more a line out.
 Volume control on the output might be a bit of a problem, which may not be as useful for a pair of earbuds.
 Audio also continues to play from the internal speaker, since it's not switched.
 Even so, this Home Mini works with more of my headphones than my Pixel 2 XL does.

 - Source: